Level: Beginner

 Now, when you check whether a key is pressed, released or down, instead of checking directly on a certain key (such as spacebar), you check the state of the Control.

-Why do we make you go through this?
-Why can’t you just say the key directly?
+Why can’t we just check the key directly?

 - What if you wanted to make your control scheme configurable?
 That would be a mess.
 With Controls, you just change what key the Control is mapped to.

-Note: To reduce the amount of setup, all Stencyl games come pre-shipped with a default set of controls.
-You’re free to edit them, delete them, etc.
+Note: To reduce the amount of setup, all Stencyl games come pre-shipped with a default set of controls (arrow keys, action 1, action 2).
+You’re free to edit them or delete them.

 Mouse